enveng-group/ecms/docs/Business_Analysis_Document.md

 ### Process Descriptions
 Provide detailed descriptions of each business process.
-Based on the document you provided, here are detailed descriptions of each business process involved in the form data entry and management:
+These descriptions provide a comprehensive overview of each step involved in the form data entry and management process.

 ### 1. **Form Access and User Interaction**
 - **Form Access**: Users log into the web portal through a secure HTTPS connection.
 The `django.contrib.auth` module handles authentication, ensuring that only authorized users can access and submit forms.